 You’ll be asked for login credentials.
 Login is the same as SSH above.

 Updates to the core norns software can be installed easily via the SYSTEM menu.
 You must first be connected to the internet via wifi and have at least 400M free disk space.
 If a new version is available you will be prompted to continue installing.
 Audio will be disabled during this time.
 Note that the download time may be a few minutes, have patience.
-Upon completion you’ll be notified of success or failure, then the unit will shut down after confirmation.
+Upon completion you’ll be notified of success or failure, then the unit will ask for your confirmation to shut down.